dempe/blog/resources/posts/three-solutions-to-3-sum.md

 ---
-title: "Three Solutions to 3-Sum"
+title: "Various Solutions to the 3SUM Problem"
-slug: three-solutions-to-3-sum
+slug: various-solutions-to-the-3sum-problem
 tags: tech algorithms java
 published: 1709448106
 ---

-I've seen three[^1] different variations of the 3-sum problem.
+I've seen three different variations of the 3-sum problem.
 In order of increasing complexity:

 Given an array of integers,